opulencephp/docs/http-requests-responses.md

 > **Note:** This is similar to the data in `$_FILES`.  `getFiles()` returns a `Files` object.

-Opulence converts `$_FILES` data into an array of `Opulence\HTTP\Requests\UploadedFile` objects.
+Opulence converts `$_FILES` data into an array of `Opulence\Http\Requests\UploadedFile` objects.
 This provides an easy-to-use wrapper around PHP's built-in upload capabilities.
 Each `UploadedFile` object extends `\SplFileInfo` and adds the following methods:

 ```php
 // The error code for the uploaded file (UPLOAD_ERR_OK indicates no error)